Document Type : Research Article

 Introduction

 The olive tree (Olea europaea L.) is one of the most significant and ancient cultivated plants in the Mediterranean region, prized for its edible fruit and high-quality oil.
-However, the increasing scale of olive oil production has led to the accumulation of large quantities of solid waste, particularly olive solid pomace (OSP), which poses considerable environmental challenges due to its high organic load and phytotoxic components.
+However, the increasing scale of olive oil production has led to the accumulation of large quantities of solid waste, particularly Olive Solid Pomace (OSP), which poses considerable environmental challenges due to its high organic load and phytotoxic components.
 Sustainable management and valorization of this waste are crucial for reducing environmental risks and improving the circular economy in agricultural systems.
 This study aimed to evaluate the effects of compost and vermicompost derived from OSP, both in enriched and non-enriched forms, on the yield of olive fruit and the quality characteristics of the resulting olive oil.
 To this end, a field experiment was conducted during the 2018 growing season in a traditional olive orchard located in Rudbar, Gilan Province, Iran.
-The experiment was carried out using a randomized complete block design (RCBD) with 12 treatments and three replications on the ‘Arbequina’ cultivar, a well-known olive variety cultivated for its high oil content and quality.
+The experiment was carried out using a randomized complete block design (RCBD) with 12 treatments and three replications using the ‘Arbequina’ cultivar, a well-known olive variety cultivated for its high oil content and quality.

 Materials and Methods